 13.2 All communications to User shall be at the electronic mail address provided by User, as part of the KYC norms.
 User shall ensure that any change in the electronic mail address or communication option is duly intimated to Coinygram.

 14. Governing Law & Jurisdiction

-14.1 This Agreement shall be governed by and construed in accordance with the laws of Malta.
+14.1 This Agreement shall be governed by and construed in accordance with the laws of Lithuania.

-14.2 The parties agree to irrevocably submit to the exclusive jurisdiction of the courts in Malta for the resolution of any disputes arising from this Agreement or in connection therewith or pursuant thereto.
+14.2 The parties agree to irrevocably submit to the exclusive jurisdiction of the courts in Lithuania for the resolution of any disputes arising from this Agreement or in connection therewith or pursuant thereto.